-The pasta is really good here - chewy and hot, just like you're in Italy.
+The pasta is really good here - chewy and hot, just like in Italy.
 Except near the Hudson River.
 When in doubt, go for the very fresh pesto.

 Same great spaghetti, in a sauce that will make you feel slightly worse about yourself afterwards.
 Order with confidence.

 The pizzas here are essentially round flatbreads, and we like this one with arugula and prosciutto.
 Order one for the table.